Top Credit Cards for Travel Points and Rewards | 2025 Update

 Summary

-I hope this post helps you decide if you should upgrade to a premium credit card based on your spending habits and travel patterns.
-You might just find you could make good use and benefit from having all four.
+I hope this post helps you decide if you should upgrade to a premium travel credit card based on your spending habits and travel patterns.
+You may just find you could make good use and benefit from having all four.

-I have yet to experience a year where any of these luxury credit cards cost me a penny once I took advantage of all the benefits.
+Because I travel a good amount and invest time tracking/using each card's benefits, I have yet to experience a year where any of these luxury credit cards cost me a penny.